Kibibit/postmortem-demo/002-postmortem.md

 Estimated 1.21B queries lost, no revenue impact.

-### Root Causes {% include explain.html details="An explanation of the circumstances in which this incident happened.
+### Root Causes{% include explain.html details="An explanation of the circumstances in which this incident happened.
 It’s often helpful to use a technique such as the 5 Whys [Ohn88] to understand the contributing factors." %}

 Cascading failure due to combination of exceptionally high load and a resource leak when searches failed due to terms not being in the Shakespeare corpus.
 The newly discovered sonnet used a word that had never before appeared in one of Shakespeare’s works, which happened to be the term users searched for.
 Under normal circumstances, the rate of task failures due to resource leaks is low enough to be unnoticed.